Train Out of Cicero

-It was a night train , westbound out of Cicero, a predominantly Black area on the west side of Chicago, known for its high crime rate and the westbound terminus for all freightrains out of the city.
+It was a night train, westbound out of Cicero, a predominantly Black area on the west side of Chicago, known for its high crime rate and the westbound terminus for all freight trains out of the city.

 It was almost midnight, nearly freezin' and a big harvest moon was sailin' the sky.
 I had just walked across the city of Cicero carrying a heavy knapsack and lookin' for all the world like a traveling hippy.
-There were many of us on the road that year, young people, long-haired, well-educated, but I don't think many had passed through this way.
-People had warned me not to walk through Cicero, to take a bus instead, but, I went anyway.
+There were many of us on the road that year, young people, long-haired, well-educated some of them, but I don't think many had passed through this way.
+People had warned me not to walk through Cicero, to take a bus instead, but I went anyway.

 I walked into the yard just as my train was pullin' out.
 A yardman pointed it out to me as a hotshot to Denver, "Only 19 hrs and you'll be in the Mile-high city.", he yelled . . .
 "You're gonna freeze your ass off!"

-The train was already pickin' up a good bit of speed as I ran alongside the gravel embankment, looking behind me for an empty boxcar. . .
+The train was already pickin' up a good bit of speed as I ran alongside the gravel embankment, looking behind me for an empty boxcar . . .
 It was far too cold to ride the outside underneath a piggyback.
-Finally, I see it coming; Still running, I slide the pack off my back onto one arm and throw it up inside onto the floor.
-Then, clinging to a steel handle on the door, I kick up my feet and haul myself on board.
+Finally, I saw it coming; still runnin', I slide the pack off my back onto one arm and throw it up inside onto the floor and then, changin' to a steel handle on the door, I kick up my feet and haul myself on board.
 I made it, it looked clean; it should be a good ride ahead.

-On an empty boxcar, pulling out of a freightyards at night, it is always fascinating to watch the bright flood of the yard lights sweep across the inside of the car.
-First they strike the back wall in a long, piercing look and then, as the train pulls on, they broaden, moving, plastering the side wall like a billboard, and then sweeping quickly across the car, narrow again to the front and you leave them behind.
+On an empty boxcar, pulling out of a freight yards at night, I always like to watch the bright flood of the yard lights sweep across the inside of the car.
+First, they strike the back wall in a long, piercing look and then as the train pulls on,they broaden, moving, plastering the side wall like a billboard and then sweeping quickly across the car, narrow again to the front and you leave them behind.

 Well, the light entered the car, swept across the back and side walls and then, as it shone into the front of the car, I realized I was not alone.
 There was a dark figure squatting on the floor.
 I gave a start, but only inwardly.
 After walking through Cicero, I was already on full alert.
-I had heard many stories from the hobos, particularly the older ones about the 'bad people' ridin' these trains. . .
-The man was black and bearded and heavily dressed.
-He gave no welcome or sign of acknowledgement.
+I had heard many stories from the hobos, particularly the older ones about the 'bad people' ridin' these trains . . . the man was black and bearded and heavily dressed.
+He gave no welcome or sign of acknowledgment.
 I immediately felt this was not a good situation.

-Because I had come onto the car after he did, because he offered no greeting or sign of friendliness and because it was too late to jump off, I thought it best to sit opposite the open door.
-It seemed better than the far end of the boxcar not only because it was less in the wind, but it also seemed to hold out some possibility of relationship with my dark partner on this all night ride.
+Because I had come onto the car after he did and because he offered no greeting or sign of friendliness, and because it seemed too late to jump off, I thought it best to sit opposite the open door.
+It seemed better to me than the far end of the boxcar, not only because it was less in the wind, but it also seemed to hold out some possibility of relationship with my dark partner on this all-night ride.

 It was his opening statement.

-He was a large black man and obviously in an angry and antagonistic state of mind.
+He was a large black man; obviously in an angry and antagonistic state of mind.

-I was taken by surprise and didn't answer right away.
+I was taken by surprise and I didn't answer right away.